-Dr. Joseph (Joe) Campbell is a Senior Lecturer in The Ohio State University’s School of Environment and Natural Resources (SENR) and the outgoing Director of the Environmental Professionals Network (EPN), having served as the EPN Director from 2017 to 2025.
+Dr. Joseph (Joe) Campbell is a Senior Lecturer at The Ohio State University’s School of Environment and Natural Resources (SENR) and the former Director of the Environmental Professionals Network (EPN), a role he held from 2017 to 2025.

-In Ohio and across the United States, he has conducted research on behalf of multiple federal agencies, including the U.S. Department of Agriculture, Environmental Protection Agency, the Office of Surface Mining, AmeriCorps*VISTA, the Federal Reserve Bank of Cleveland, and the Natural Resource Conservation Service, as well as civil society groups including OSU Extension, American Society of Agronomy, Conservation Legacy, the Kettering Foundation, and the Ohio Fire Executive program.
-He’s led applied, multidisciplinary research teams on studies of the impacts of development and regional planning in dozens of rural communities in the U.S. Midwest, Appalachia, and Rockies, as well as Australia, Ghana, and Tanzania that have significant land use dedicated towards mining and/or agriculture.
+Within Ohio and across the United States, Dr. Campbell has conducted research for several federal agencies, such as the U.S. Department of Agriculture, Environmental Protection Agency, Office of Surface Mining, AmeriCorps*VISTA, Federal Reserve Bank of Cleveland, and the Natural Resource Conservation Service.
+His collaborative efforts also extend to civil society organizations including OSU Extension, American Society of Agronomy, Conservation Legacy, the Kettering Foundation, and the Ohio Fire Executive Program.
+He has led applied, multidisciplinary teams investigating the effects of development and regional planning in numerous rural communities across the U.S. Midwest, Appalachia, Rockies, as well as internationally in Australia, Ghana, and Tanzania—in communities with substantial mining and agricultural land use.

-Outside of his university time, Dr. Campbell co-founded the one.two.five Benefit Corporation with Dr. Leo Deiss to enhance environmental quality, foster nature-based solutions, and improve land-use profitability in Ohio.
-They focus on evaluating the potential for soil carbon storage and greenhouse gas emission mitigation through regenerative farming and land management practices.
-He is from the central Ohio community and volunteers with several local and regional non-profit organizations.
+Outside his academic responsibilities, Dr. Campbell co-founded the one.two.five Benefit Corporation with Dr. Leo Deiss to advance environmental quality, promote nature-based solutions, and enhance land-use profitability in Ohio.
+Their work focuses on assessing soil carbon storage possibilities and greenhouse gas emission mitigation through regenerative agriculture and land management practices.
+A native of central Ohio, Dr. Campbell actively volunteers with various local and regional non-profit organizations.

 To learn more about Dr. Campbell’s teaching, research, and service, please listen to these Green Champions podcast episodes recorded in Autumn 2024: